San Marcos Growers LogoSan Marcos Growers

 Streptosolen jamesonii (Marmalade Bush) - An evergreen rambling, shrub that without support will grow 4-6 feet tall and wide; with support it can reach 15 feet.
 It has oval-shaped 1 inch long leaves with a wrinkled appearance that densly clothe the sprawling branches and a bountiful display of orange, bell-shaped flowers bloom at the terminal ends of the branches from spring to fall.
 The flowers emerge a yellow orange and age to deep orange red which gives the plant the multicolored look that reminds one of Marmalade.
 Best in full sun or part shade with regular watering.
 Only hardy to around 30° F so is best in frost free gardens or where it can be protected from frost.
 Plants that freeze back often will reprout and grow back to full size within a season.
 A monotypic species native to open woodlands of Colombia, Ecuador, and Peru.
 The name is from the Greek words 'streptos' for "twisted" and 'solon' for "tube" in reference to the shape of the floral tube.
 The specific epithet honors a Dr. Jameson.
 It has long been a favorite greenhouse plant but can also be planted outdoors in most of coastal California south of San Francisco.

-This information about Streptosolen jamesonii displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Streptosolen jamesonii displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.